askac/youtubedl-helper/README.md

 This shell script help you to download youtube video you want and merge it to a single video file.

-usage: ./fetchYoutube.sh  <TAG of the v=TAG in youtube URL>
+usage: ./fetchYoutube.sh  &lt;TAG of the v=TAG in youtube URL&gt;